7thang1/medbook/README.md

 # medbook

-The Medical Booking app - with this app.
-You can schedule for medical appointment
+The Medical Booking app - with this app you can easy to scheduling a medical appointment

 ## Getting Started